norjs/models/README.md

 The abstract base class for models.

-As an abstract class it doesn't work unless you extend from it and define missing abstract methods, or use one of our ready to use classes.
+As an abstract class it does not work unless you extend from it and define missing abstract methods, or use one of our ready to use classes.

 See also: